luisarizmendi/edge-demos/demos/upgrade-and-rollback/README.md

 git --help
 ```

-This script will fail if we upgrade to the image shown above.... so let's upgrade the system see what happens.
+This script will fail if we upgrade to the image shown above.... let's upgrade the system and see what happens.

 Let's start by downloading the new image and configuring it to be used in the next reboot: